steveklewis/cog-funcs/what_cogfuncs.md

 ### Cognitive Functions, as Applied to Software Development

 As you can see, these are very, very, very abstract categories.
 They get their power from being abstract.
 I've really tried to boil away any unnecessary part to get to the essence and power of cognitive functions, so that we can apply them to the field of software development.
-For now, the definitions above are too abstract to understand without several examples, so let me give you some others that will be easier to grasp until I get into more detail when I cover each function individually:
+For now, the definitions above are too abstract to understand without several examples, so let me give you some representative relationships that will be easier to grasp until I get into more detail when I cover each function individually:

 1. Introverted Intuition - abstractions
 1. Introverted Sensing - artifacts